HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 1. Offer fruits and vegetables with meals, and have them easily available on the counter when your teen wants to nosh.

-2. Swap refined grains found in cereal, bread, bagels, crackers and more for whole grain sources.
-Build up the dietary fiber and you may see less grazing and overeating!
+2. Swap refined grains found in cereal, bread, bagels, and crackers for whole grain foods.
+Encourage more dietary fiber and you may see less grazing and overeating!

 How to Improve Diets for Teens